testground/infra/k8s/eks/README.md

 The keys will be saved in `~/.ssh/` or `/home/$USERNAME/.ssh`, as both `id_rsa` and `id_rsa.pub`.

-Then, in the installation script, edit the `make_cluster_config` function and uncomment the following:
+Then, in the installation script, edit the `make_cluster_config` function and add the following after `availabilityZones`:

 ```
     ssh: